 What that means is that, if the person’s injury was worth $30,000 for pain and suffering, after the deductible, provided the person did have a serious and permanent injury or permanent serious disfigurement, after applying the deductible of $37,000, the victim would not recover anything for their pain and suffering.
 This threshold and deductible will only apply to non-economic or non-pecuniary claims.
 They do not apply to economic claims.
 Although, there are further restrictions on what people can receive for past loss of income in the truck accident.

-Damages a Person Can Recover After a Truck Accident
+Recovering Damages After a Toronto Truck Accident

 Under the accident benefits claim, there are a variety of prescribed benefits.
 After June 1, 2016, there were further reductions to the accident benefits schedule and now people are entitled to a maximum of $65,000 under the standard automobile policy for medical and rehabilitation expenses which also include attendant care benefits.
 A person can also receive up to $400 a week for income replacement benefit which is calculated as 70%.